esperanca/personal_website/src/pages/about.md

 **Babylon Health - DNA Design System** \
 [Reducing the time from idea to code by 20%, through a novel collaborative approach to design systems](https://danielsouza.org/about/cases/babylon.html)

+**Lloyds Banking Group - Commercial Servicing** \ Enabling business to securely share their accounts and reducing task time from 18 days to 5 hours

 **Banco do Brasil** \
 Adding 2 million monthly visits in 12 months by rethinking how to serve customers online

+### Speaking and interviews

+#### 2023
+Design Operations London \
+Panel: How to Introduce and Position DesignOps in your Organisation to Maximise the Impact

+#### 2021
+Remote Design Week \
+Workshop: Unblocking Asynchronous Creativity